JeffPaine/ht/README.md

 Endpoints for HTTP Tests, written in Go.

-An homage to Kenneth Reitz's awesome [httpbin](https://github.com/kennethreitz/httpbin).
+An homage to Kenneth Reitz's excellent [httpbin](https://github.com/kennethreitz/httpbin).

 ## Example